Browse by Medical Category

 Your healthcare team will also talk to you about reasons to return to the Emergency Department.
 If you have any of these symptoms or any other concerns, you can return at any time to be reevaluated.
 The Emergency Department is open 24 hours per day, 365 days per year.

-There is a charging station available in Treatment Area C. Do not leave your electronic device unattended.
+There are charging stations available in the CDU and in the front ED lobby.
+Do not leave your electronic device unattended.

 Tell any staff member if you have any concerns about your safety at home or anywhere else.
 We will assist you to make sure that you are safe while you are here and prior to leaving the hospital.

 The main phone number for the hospital is 617-726-2000.
 Your family members can ask to be transferred to the Emergency Department and be routed to the area in which you are a patient.
-If your family members come to the Emergency Department, they will be greeted at the main desk and staff will escort them to your location.
+If your family members come to the Emergency Department, they will be greeted at the main desk and staff will escort them to your location as appropriate.

 We are always trying to improve our care, and we welcome your feedback!
 Please let a member of your healthcare team know if you have comments or questions about your Emergency Department visit.